-ADVANCED PLACEMENT U.S. HISTORY
+ADVANCED PLACEMENT U. S. HISTORY

-This is a full year course; students must take both semesters to prepare for the AP Exam.
+(Successful completion can fulfill U.S. History/Geography graduation requirement) Full year course; students must take both semesters to prepare for the AP Exam

 AP U. S. History is a demanding and rigorous course designed to prepare you to take the Advanced Placement U. S. History exam in early May.
 This course helps students develop critical history thinking skills by making claims and arguments, citing evidence, as well as making connections through the historical development of our nation.